schuhmaj/polyhedral-gravity-model/README.md

 ### Config File

 The configuration should look similar to the given example below.
-It is required to specify the source-files of the polyhedron's mesh (more infos about the supported file in the next paragraph), the density of the polyhedron, and the wished computation points where the gravity tensor shall be computed.
+It is required to specify the source-files of the polyhedron's mesh (more info about the supported file in the next paragraph), the density of the polyhedron, and the wished computation points where the gravity tensor shall be computed.